wilky2392/ch04-git-basics/exercise-2/README.md

 git ls-remote  # directly query all remote branches from remote
 ```

-2. Modify this version, by answering the question above ;-)
+2. Modify this readme file by writing the git commands to find out
+   branches (both local and remote) of the current repo!